dougszeto/floof-bot/README.md

 * Click the copy button to copy the token

 # Bring your bot to life!
+It should be noted that running the bot on your own computer will only allow the bot to be online when your computer is running...
+If you'd like to have the bot running 24/7 let me (Doug) know and I can try to help figure something out!

-This will vary slightly depending on if you're on a windows or mac computer.
+These steps vary slightly depending on if you're on a windows or mac computer.
 Either way start by downloading Node from https://nodejs.org/en/ (select the version that says "recommended for most users")

 <h2> Windows </h2>